One of my favourite parts of exploring is finding a good view to sit and admire the beauty surrounding me and think wow…

 The Greek way of enjoyment, restoring a VW Beetle.

 There are plenty of boat trips to the shores of the shipwreck, leaving you to explore the wreckage, swim in the turquoise sea or relax and enjoy the sun, but I wanted to take in the view from up above.
-Ship wreck (just under the bushes on the left) surrounded by sun seekers.
+Ship wreck (just under the bushes on the left, in the pic above) surrounded by sun seekers.

 The car park was easy to find and there was plenty of space to park.
 You will find an information centre a few stalls selling drinks, olive oils, and local produce.
 I made the short walk to the viewing platform to see what it was all about… I wasn’t disappointed.